-The Studio for Transdisciplinary Arts Research (STAR) is an initiative of Professor Paul Thomas located in the Fine Arts area of University of New South Wales Faculty of Art and Design.
+The Studio for Transdisciplinary Arts Research (STAR) is an initiative of Honorary Professor Paul Thomas associated with the Fine Arts at the University of New South Wales, Sydney.
 STAR incorporates a conference series, symposiums, publications, workshops and various events.

-Transdisciplinary Art Education works with the Leonardo Education and Arts Forum to explore new paradigms of teaching in relationship to questions being asked by science and technology.
+Transdisciplinary Art Education worked with the Leonardo Education and Arts Forum to explore new paradigms of teaching in relationship to questions being asked by science and technology.